-Learning #3: Bed cut outs add significant space
+Lesson #3: Bed cut outs add significant space

 I've never regretted choosing the Ram Promaster 2500 with a 136 wheelbase for my campervan frame.
 I love that their design is conducive to a bed placed horizontally across the back because they are boxier.
 That being said, in the first van, I didn't have enough time to cut out 4 more inches on either end of the bed to add a tiny bit of extra space for heads and feet.
 I fit fine and I haven't had any guests complain about it, but that little bit of extra space feels like a big difference in Betty, Shirley, and Laverne.

-Learning #4: Nature's Head Toilet is too big
+Lesson #4: Nature's Head Toilet is too big

 Ugh.
 This one sucked.
 I did so much research on composting toilets in my first van and I decided to go with Nature's Head.
 This toilet is just unreasonably large and really shouldn't be recommended except for larger campervans in my opinion.
 With the extra space needed for the 90 degree turn in the exhaust tubing, it was about 1 centimeter too large for the space I had allocated for it and I ended up selling it on craigslist and had to buy a new Separett toilet (which I do really like and put in all of the vans).